JakeSteam/blog-fiction/_posts/2024-01-23-memetic-insight.md

 ## What emojis do you use?

 Emojis are not a new idea, they've been mainstream for a couple of decades by now.
-Whether it's a classic 🙂, a sarcastic 🆗, or a bland corporate 👍, they are a form social communication.
+Whether it's a classic 🙂, a sarcastic 🆗, or a bland corporate 👍, they are an established form of social communication.

 ## Who taught you emojish?